 Of the four language skills (reading, speaking, listening and writing), writing is said to be the hardest to develop.
-Perhaps because it is the least used compared to the other three, and pays closer attention to things like sentence structure, grammar and syntax, learning this skill can be quite complicated.
+Perhaps because it is the least used compared to the other three, learning it can be quite complicated.
 Nonetheless, learning how to write well is important because most of us (not only newcomers) will need it for effective workplace communication (emails, reports, memos) or for academic purposes.

 Here are several online tools and websites as suggested in our Teaching with Technology series.
-Most of them are free (at least for the basic features) so try them out and see which ones can help you best:
+Most of them are free (at least for the basic features).
+Try them out and see which ones can help you best:

 Journalate – Writing can be intimidating when you are tasked to write a report or a formal letter.
 But most of us love writing about personal things like a vacation, our settlement story, or life events.
 Journalate is a tool for writing, storing, and sharing these memories.
 You can also store ideas, thoughts and other musings that you want to keep private.
 With each journal entry, you develop your writing skill and keep thoughts and ideas for later reference.

-My Storybook – This is a website where you can write stories, add images, and even draw figures and make it into a book.
+My Storybook – This is a website where you can write stories, add images, and even draw figures and develop it into a book.
 You can share your books with storybook members or to the world at large.
-To save and share your storybook, you would have to register.
+But to save and share your storybook, you would have to register.
 You will be provided with a web address which you can share with your teacher or friends.

 Storybird – This website is a “visual storytelling community”.
-It is platform where people of all ages are inspired to write stories about the curated artworks available on the site.
-You can share your stories or read the created materials by the community by following the member writers.
+It is a platform where people of all ages are inspired to write stories about the curated artworks available on the site.
+You can share your stories or read the materials created by the community by following the member writers.

-Poetry Station – If you want to be inspired by various poetry styles, this website features poems performed on video.
-Participating poets deliver their poems (some including a short introduction about their work), which you can view, comment on (which is great writing exercise), share or add to favorites.
-It has a considerable archive of poems arranged by topic or titles (in alphabetical order), however, everything’s on video.
+Poetry Station – Participating poets deliver their poems (some including a short introduction about their work), which you can view, comment on (which is great writing exercise), share or add to favorites.
+It has a large archive of poems arranged by topic or titles (in alphabetical order); however, everything’s on video.
 You would have to listen intently to the delivery and transcribe to have a written version.
 Poetry Station is a project of the English Media Centre in the UK.
 It was created to provide an easily accessible hub for various forms of poetry.